agavazov/nkvd/README.md

 ### How to start

-The project is 100% based on NodeJs and TypeScript and each package is prepared to work with Docker.
+The project is 100% based on Node.js and TypeScript and each package is prepared to work with Docker.

 You can build, run and test the project via `NPM` because **all actions are described** in